Andrea290799/Enzyme_digestion/README.md

 This python script perform a double DNA digestion using the restriction enzymes abaI and abaII.
-The program obtain the number of DNA fragments and their length after this double enzyme digestion
+The program obtain the number of DNA fragments and their length after this double enzyme digestion in a simplified graphic form.

 ### INSTALLATION